alsalafiyyah/alsalafiyyah.github.io/_refutals/response-to-urdu-newspaper-idarat.md

 [^6]: Ibn Majah, Sunan, Book on rituals, no. 3029; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
 215.
 [^7]: Al-Bukhari, Sahih, Book on prophets, no. 3445; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
 24.
 [^8]: Ibn Majah, Sunan, Book on asceticism, no. 4308.
+[^9]: Muslim, Sahih, Book on Salah, no. 408; Al-Tirmidhy, Sunan, Book on Salah, no. 485; Al-Nasa'i, Sunan, Book on Sujud-ul-Sahw, no. 1296; Abu Dawud, Sunan, Book on Salah, no. 1530; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
+375.